 PLA Application & Process (for Routes 1 and 2 Only)

 First, it is important to contact Dr. Louann Bierlein Palmer to discuss whether you might be eligible for PLA credits and to talk through the process.

 - If applying via Route 1 or 2, prior to beginning the online application, you must prepare a Word document (to be attached within the online application) that includes a list of courses for which you are seeking PLA credits.
 In addition,

 - (a) for Route 1, also include the name of the completed program (and completion date), (b) a narrative description of work completed related to each requested course, and (c) and sample work products; or

-- (a) for Route 2, also include the name and description of each similar course taken at another Michigan university, and (b) an unofficial transcript.
+- (a) for Route 2, also include the name and description of each similar course taken at another Michigan university, and (b) a narrative description of work completed within each of these courses, (c) sample work products from such courses, and (d) an unofficial transcript.

 - If applying via Route 3, you are required to complete a non-credit portfolio development course, and submit your completed portfolio within that course.
-The link for this course, and further directions, are found within the PLA application.
+See the general PLA webpage for details on this required portfolio development course and how to register.

 - Complete the PLA application.
 Note that you must complete and submit the entire application at one time; it cannot be saved as draft, and submitted at a later date.

 For more information, review the Detailed EDLD PLA Policy and Procedures.